jimmmyss/GSoC-2025/README.md

 ### OCR

-The objective was to find the most accurate OCR solution for processing Greek text, that will then be incorporated inside of the GlossAPI pipeline.
+The objective was to experimentally evaluate OCR and VLM-based document extraction approaches for Greek text, compare their accuracy, resource requirements, integration complexity and limitations in order to identify which technologies make sense for GlossAPI.

 **1. [tesseract](https://github.com/tesseract-ocr/tesseract)**